 - 6.1 If there are 2 or more of you, you will be treated as holding the account jointly and NAB may accept for credit to your account any cheque, payment order or bill of exchange that is not payable to all of you.
-This means that each accountholder has the right to all of the balance of the account, jointly with the other accountholders. - 6.2 If any of you die, the account will be treated as the account of the survivor or survivors jointly. - 6.3 Unless any of you also request, NAB statements and notices (including notification of any variation to these terms and conditions) will be forwarded to the mailing address of the first of you named on your account. - 6.4 A joint accountholder may only make a withdrawal on the terms of any authority to operate on the account.
+This means that each accountholder has the right to all of the balance of the account, jointly with the other accountholders. - 6.2 If any of you die, the account will be treated as the account of the survivor or survivors jointly. - 6.3 Unless any of you also request, NAB statements and notices (including notification of any variation to these terms and conditions) will be forwarded to the mailing address of the first of you named on your account.
+In the absence of evidence to the contrary, you will all be deemed to have received any NAB statements and notices forwarded in accordance with the terms and conditions in this booklet. - 6.4 A joint accountholder may only make a withdrawal on the terms of any authority to operate on the account.
 If NAB is notified of a dispute between joint accountholders, NAB may require all joint accountholders to sign any authority to operate the account. - 6.5 The liability of accountholders under an account held in joint names is joint and several.
 This means each and all of the accountholders are liable for the whole of any debit balance on the account. - 6.6 Subject to any authority provided under clause 5.1, any one of the joint accountholders is authorised to open additional joint accounts or take out additional joint services.